Best web hosting for eCommerce: 7 providers to trust your business with

 How to choose the best eCommerce hosting?

 Without a hosting provider, your website won’t be online.
 Without a good hosting provider, it won’t do your business any justice.
-Hosting lays the foundation for a fast, reliable, and smooth user experience – some of the cornerstones of eCommerce success.
+Hosting lays the foundation for a fast, reliable, and smooth shopping experience – some of the cornerstones of eCommerce success.

 There are a couple of things you can consider that will make choosing a good hosting for your online store easy.

-Step 2: Estimate website size
+Step 1: Estimate website needs

 - The number of products – the more you have, the more pressure you’ll put on the server.